intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

 - static provisioning
 - local storage

-Which kind of provisioning is used by IOM Helm Charts is controlled by parameter *persistence.provisioning*.
+Which kind of provisioning is used by IOM Helm Charts is controlled by parameters *persistence.provisioning* and *postgres.persistence.provisioning*.
 Each available method is represented by an according value.
 The values are *dynamic* (default), *static* and *local*.

 Dynamic Provisioning
 --------------------

-Dynamic provisioning is the default method to provide persistent storage for IOM, because it's the easiest to use method, which does not need any interaction with a cluster administrator.
+Dynamic provisioning is the default method to provide persistent storage, because it's the easiest to use method, which does not need any interaction with a cluster administrator.
 When using this method, the *persistent-volume* (*pv*) is created automatically from the requested *storage-class* (default-value is *azurefile*).
 Since the *pv* is created automatically, the *reclaim-policy* cannot be influenced by any Helm parameter.
 Instead of it,